-Following their application, developers will have time to confirm they are ready to move to arrangements under the code, including arrangements for training, branding and so on.
-This is called the 'transition period'.
-Developers may choose to introduce their new arrangements at different times for different businesses or subsidiaries (if this applies).
+Following their application, developers will have time (expected to be around 6 months) to confirm they are ready to move to arrangements under the code, including finalising training, branding and so on, before they are 'live' (activated) under the code.
+This is called the 'transition period' and only from the date of activation can developers use the NHQB logo, and their customers who reserve a home on or after that date be protected by the code.
+Developers may choose to introduce their new arrangements at different times for different businesses or subsidiaries (if this applies and where they are separate legal entities).

-There are some legal differences between the laws within the different nations of the UK.
+There are some legal differences within the different nations of the UK.
 Registered developers should get professional advice to make sure they are keeping to all laws that apply to them.